Extract tasks from meetings

 - Retroactive cancellation: “Actually, let’s not do that” negates earlier commitments

-Can’t wait for our official feature?
 You can build your own meeting-to-tasks pipeline today using Tallyfy’s API.
-Fair warning - this requires technical expertise and ongoing maintenance.
+This requires technical expertise and ongoing maintenance.

 You’re responsible for: